 - Inadequate edge protection (such as, guard-rails and toe-boards) at roof level where work or access is required

 - Unprotected roof lights or other fragile roofing material where work or access is required.

-Baptist Insurance has developed a working at height checklist
+Baptist Insurance has developed a working at height toolkit

-to help you to identify some of the most common activities requiring working at height and the control measures you can put in place to help minimise or eliminate the risk.
+to help you to identify some of the most common activities requiring working at height and the precautions you can put in place to help minimise or eliminate the risk.